 - Go to the Apostle Islands.

 - Go back to Grand Marais at least every other year.
 Take at least one canoe trip using a map that Dad used.
 See if I can figure out the routes he took.
+(DONE: June 2013 and will be going again in June 2014.)

 - See the Grand Canyon in Arizona.